 The General Partner calculates the estimated net asset value of each Unit by dividing (i) the amount of distributions that would be made to the Unit Holders in the event of the current sale of the Properties at their current appraised value, plus cash reserves less the outstanding balances of the mortgages on the mortgaged Properties and sales expenses (but without consideration to tax consequences of the sale), by (ii) 3,303,387.
+During 2015, the General Partner noted variances in the prior year appraisals compared to the recent sales prices of the properties sold in 2015.
+As a result, as referenced in the

-In June 2013 and February 2014, the Properties were appraised at an aggregate fair market value of \$51,150,000 plus cash reserves of \$8,584,140, as of December 31, 2013.
-Assuming a sale of the seven properties at February 1, 2014, at the appraised value plus the cash reserves less payment of 3% selling expenses and mortgage debt, the net aggregate proceeds available for distribution to the Unit Holders is estimated to be \$29,525,270 or \$8.94 per Unit.
+Form 8-K dated October 20, 2015, the General Partner decided to use a broker value of opinion instead of appraisals to determine the fair market value of the Sunshine Village and West Valley properties.
+This approach eliminates the cost of appraisals to the Partnership, and may also provide a better assessment of the true market value of the properties, as evidenced in recent sales.
+The General Partner used the average of the high and low market values provided by the broker for the Sunshine and West Valley properties and the sales price for the Ardmor Village property.
+As reported in Exhbit 99 of this Form 10-K the properties were estimated to have an aggregate fair market value of \$56,462,274 plus cash reserves of \$6,982,579, net of liabilities, as of December 31, 2015.
+Assuming a sale of the three properties at February 1, 2016, at the estimated fair market value plus the cash reserves less payment of 3% selling expenses and mortgage debt, the net aggregate proceeds available for distribution to the Unit Holders is estimated to be \$40,770,943 or \$12.34 per Unit.
 There can be no assurance that the estimated net asset value could ever be realized.
-As of December 31, 2013, the Partnership had 2,577 Unit Holders holding 3,303,387 units.
+As of December 31, 2015, the Partnership had 2,263 Unit Holders holding 3,303,387 units.